 - Digital pay stubs and records: Pay stubs, tax forms, and payroll reports are stored online instead of on paper.

-- Employee self-service access: Employees can view pay history, download documents, and update personal information on their own.
+- Employee self-service access: Employees can view pay history, download documents, and update personal information through an employee self-service portal.

 - HR and payroll integration: Payroll connects with employee records, time tracking, and PTO to keep data accurate.